 We are presently leading or have recently concluded the following high-profile lawsuits:

-- Lindsay X-LITE Guardrails: As reported by The TODAY Show, CBS This Morning, in June 2017 Cohen Milstein filed a series of individual wrongful death lawsuits throughout the southeastern United States against the Lindsay Corporation, alleging that the company’s X-LITE guardrail system, currently installed on roadways in 29 states across the country, is defective.
+- Lindsay X-LITE Guardrails: As reported by The TODAY Show, in June 2017 Cohen Milstein filed a series of individual wrongful death lawsuits throughout the southeastern United States against the Lindsay Corporation, alleging that the company’s X-LITE guardrail system, currently installed on roadways in 29 states across the country, is defective.
 Instead of the guardrail end-terminal properly performing by absorbing the impact from a crash and telescoping backward upon vehicle impact or redirecting the vehicle, as it should, it fails to maintain its integrity and acts as a spear, impaling vehicles and contributing to deaths of crash victims.

 - Mincey v.
 Takata: Cohen Milstein successfully represented the family of Patricia Mincey, an elderly woman who was paralyzed and ultimately died after her car’s Takata airbag deployed forcefully.
 Ms. Mincey alleged that her car’s Takata airbag system was defective and that Takata knowingly hid the defect from consumers.
 We successfully avoided the case getting wrapped up in multi-district litigation in federal court and engaged in extensive discovery that, as reported in the New York Times and Reuters, furthered the U.S. Department of Justice investigations into Takata Corporation and its subsequent recall efforts of Takata airbags – one of the largest recalls in U.S. history.
 We successfully settled the lawsuit prior to trial.